jjarv001/fmgaRevamp/pages/about.md

 ## <u> Frank Schmidt </u>
 <br>
 A teacher for 25 years, Frank has the patience of a Buddhist monk.
-Frank regularly experiments with different varieties of mushrooms and methods of production, leading to new innovations that benefit the organization.<br>
+Frank regularly experiments with different varieties of mushrooms and methods of production, leading to new innovations that benefit the organization.<br><br>
 Frank's farm: Tidewater Mushrooms LLC <br>
 Website: [Tidwater Mushrooms](https://www.tidewatermushrooms.com/){:target="_blank"}<br>
 Email: tidewatermushrooms@gmail.com<br>